AllKind/ipset-bash-completion/README.md

 If it is set to 'spec' it will follow the format of a port specification ([proto:]port).
 If it is set to any other value both methods are used to generate the list of possible completions (this is the default).

+When adding elements to a bitmap:ip,mac type of set, the environment variable _IPSET_MACLIST_FILE will be queried for a file containing a list of mac addresses.
+The file should contain one mac address per line.
+Empty lines and comments (also after the address) are supported.

 Compatibility
 =============